dogethereum/dogethereum-contracts/README.md

 ## Notes

-* DogeSuperblock uses a checkpoint instead of starting from dogecoin blockchain genesis.
+* [DogeSuperblocks contract](contracts/DogeSuperblocks.sol) uses a checkpoint instead of starting from dogecoin blockchain genesis.
 * Dogecoin lock txs don't have to specify a destination eth address.
-Dogetokens will be assigned to the address controlled by the private key that signed the dogecoin lock tx.
+Dogetokens will be assigned to the eth address controlled by the private key that signed the dogecoin lock tx.

 ## Workflows
 * New Superblock